-You might also like: 7 Herbs That Grow Well Together In Pots And Containers
+You Might Also Like: 7 Herbs That Grow Well Together In Pots And Containers

 Growing Herbs At Home Year-Round

-You might also like: How To Grow An Herb Garden!
+You Might Also Like: How To Grow An Herb Garden!
 Growing Fresh Herbs Is Simple And Healthy!

 Herbs to Grow All Year at Home

-It tolerates hot, sunny, dry locations in the summer months, but prefers cooler temperatures (40 to 65 degrees F) in the winter, as long as the light is strong.
+It tolerates hot, sunny, dry locations in the summer months but prefers cooler temperatures (40 to 65 degrees F) in the winter, as long as the light is strong.

-Touted for its sweet anise-parsley flavor, chervil is perfect for Béarnaise sauce and pairs well with fish, potatoes, steamed carrots, and eggs.
+Famous for its sweet anise-parsley flavor, chervil is perfect for Béarnaise sauce and pairs well with fish, potatoes, steamed carrots, and eggs.

-Start chervil seeds in moist potting soil in deep pots to give their tap roots room to grow.
-After sprouting, keep plants cool (60 to 70 degrees F) and give them moderate sun.
+Start chervil new seeds in moist potting soil in deep pots to give their tap roots room to grow.
+After sprouting, keep your new plants cool (60 to 70 degrees F) and give them moderate sun.